FilipDem/Domoticz-BMW-plugin/README.md

 The following parameters are required for initial plugin setup:
 * **BMW CarData Client_id**: The unique value obtained from the MyBMW portal after creating the CarData Client.
 * **Vehicle Identification Number (VIN)**: The full, 17-character VIN of your BMW vehicle, used to identify the specific car to monitor.
-* **Update Interval (Minutes)**: Defines the maximum frequency (in minutes) at which the plugin will check for new data, provided information is made available by the BMW CarData service.
+* **Min.
+Update Interval (Minutes)**: Defines the minimal interval (in minutes) at which the plugin will check for new data.
+If the smart polling would arrive at a shorter interval, it will be overwritten by this value.
 * **Debug Level**: Sets the logging verbosity.
 Higher levels provide more diagnostic information for troubleshooting purposes.

 ### OAuth2 Authentication